Coinbase PM interview: the only post you'll need to read

 Now we’ll cover each of the steps we listed above in more detail, so you can get a better idea of what to expect and how to prepare.

-Note: if you are interviewing for a product leadership position (VP, Director, Group PM), learn more about the process and how to prepare here.
+Note: if you are interviewing for a product leadership position (VP, Director, Group PM), prepare by reviewing our Product Leader interview guide.

-You can use this free guide to help tailor your resume to the position you’re targeting.
+To make your resume stand out, keep it succinct and straightforward.
+Same goes for your LinkedIn profile.
+Provide a quick explanation for short work gaps and tenures.
+You can use this free resume guide to help tailor your resume to the position you’re targeting.

 Next, you'll usually start your interview process by talking to an HR recruiter on the phone.
 They are looking to confirm that you've got a chance of getting the job at all, so be prepared to explain your background and why you’re a good fit at Coinbase.

 Be ready to share your product experience and enthusiasm for cryptocurrency, as well as how all of that ties in with Coinbase’s vision.
-Interviewers will likely ask you questions like, "Why Coinbase?" or "Tell me about a product you launched from start to finish."
+Interviewers will likely ask you questions like, "Why Coinbase?", "What do you know about cryptocurrency?" or "Tell me about a product you launched from start to finish."

 If you’re unsure about what steps are ahead in the interview process, take this opportunity to ask any clarifying questions about what you can expect.
 The recruiter will be your point of contact for the rest of the interviews.